alfahadarc/TechShop/README.md

     it will serve the app and automatically open it in a browser

+## To create new admin, delivery man or assembler

+        log in as admin
+        username: Admin
+        password: Admin@123

+        here you can find a tab to add new employee

 ### Caution

     make sure the localhost port 3001 and 4200 is free before serving frontend and backend